marcopaganini/smartcollector/README.md

 ```

 Please note the `textfile-dir` flag above.
 This instructs smartcollector to write
-the "textfile" output into your /tmp directory.
+the "textfile" output into your "/tmp" directory.
 This makes it easy to test smartcollector
 and perform the initial installation, but node-exporter (Prometheus) won't read and
-import these files from /tmp.
+import these files from "/tmp".
 In a production environment, you'll want to:

 1. Make sure the `-collector.textfile.directory` flag of your `node_exporter` agrees with the
 value set in `--textfile-dir` on the smartcollector.
 By default, smartcollector uses
 "/run/textfile_collector"

-1. Make sure the user you use to run smartcollector has permissions to **write** under "textfile-dir".
+1. Make sure the system user you use to run smartcollector has permissions to **write** under "textfile-dir".

 1. Add an entry to your cron job to fetch the values every 5 or 10 minutes.